 "For water to remain affordable and for us to ensure a high quality for all, we need to start acting now.
 Just as taking more water from our rivers and aquifers is not environmentally acceptable, spending millions of ratepayers dollars on water infrastructure is also not financially acceptable."

-Read what else NPDC Water Sustainability Champions Councillor Richard Jordan and Councillor Roy Weaver have to say on the topic:
+Read what else NPDC Treasure Our Water Champions Councillor Richard Jordan and Councillor Roy Weaver have to say on the topic:

 Zero Waste by 2040